 - Antenna, tripod, lift-arm, mountings, cables or anything in the vicinity of the unit may be damaged under normal operation or due to software malfunction.

-- The motors are light-duty: Do not force them or drop or bump the tripod.
-Avoid striping the metal gears.
+- The motors are light-duty: Do not force them or drop or bump the tripod to avoid striping the metal gears.

 - Installation of a safety DC cut-off switch is recommended.

-We have conducted the following safety testing of the completed project:
+We have conducted the following safety testing of the completed product:

-- Motor stall: The motors do overheat or draw excessive current under full-power, stalled conditions.
+- Motor stall: The motors do overheat or draw excessive current under continuous, full-power, stalled conditions.

-- Cable windup: A restrained power or coaxial cable is not damaged under full-power windup conditions.
+- Cable windup: A restrained power or coaxial cable is not damaged under continuous, full-power windup conditions.

-- Antenna impact: The Arrow™ Antenna elements were not damaged under full-power impact with stationary object or under restraint conditions.
+- Antenna impact: The Arrow™ Antenna elements were not damaged under full-power impact with stationary objects or under continuous, restraint conditions.

-- Suitable for rotating only a single, small directional antenna (e.g. A handheld, dual-band, Yagi antenna such as an Arrow™ antenna) using a counterbalanced lift-arm.
+- Only suitable for rotating a single, small, directional antenna (e.g. A handheld, dual-band, Yagi antenna such as an Arrow™ II antenna) using a counterbalanced lift-arm.

-- Currently only suitable for controlling the radios which are controllable using HAMLIB commands F, M, X, I and S via a USB CAT Cable.
+- May be suitable for controlling some radios, which are themselves controllable using HAMLIB commands: F, M, X, I and S via a USB CAT Cable.
 See radio control caveats and the list of possibly suitable radios.

-- Unit will oscillate unless solidly mounted only on a rigid stand, such as a heavy-duty (speaker) tripod.
+- Unit will oscillate unless solidly mounted, via the azimuth shaft hub, on a rigid stand such as a heavy-duty (speaker) tripod.